SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 "I think its being together with the other pony, and I think you're supposed to talk about your interests and hobbies."

 "I really like learning new things.
 I love reading and studying.
-I love my friends and I *like* you."
+I love my friends and I *like* you, a lot."

 I nuzzle Twilight as we walk.
 "I like you too.
 I love throwing parties and making my friends smile!"